Are you planning a trip to Taiwan? Here’s a Guide to Taiwan for First-time Tourists!

 To know your way around public transportation, you can simply use Google Maps which lists the train and bus lines with their departure schedules.

-When & where can you see cherry blossoms in Taiwan
+When & where to see cherry blossoms in Taiwan

 If you want to see the cherry blossoms in Taiwan, schedule your trip as early as January to April.